RickyCaoCao/HackBloomberg2K17Movement/README.md

   -ship does not calibrate correctly when initial velocity is set towards certain directions

 Also uploaded:
-  -Our team's (Patrick Hum, Leo Liu, Anthony Western) code derived at the Hackathon
+  -Our team's (Patrick Hum, Leo Liu, Anthony Western) code made at the Hackathon